Typical Product Disclosure for a Fixed Rate, Callable Corporate Note

 The FISN Division of Landolt Securities, Inc. is required under the Patriot Act to verify the identity of individuals and entities.
 Individuals are required to provide a copy of a current government issued, photo identification.
 Business accounts, trusts and other non-individual accounts have special requirements.
 Ask your FISN Representative what documents will be required to open up a particular type of account.

 There are no investment fees or commissions paid by the investor for interest income investment.
 The issuers of the securities pay brokers to distribute their newly issued securities nationwide.
 New issue securities are sold at par or a price of 100.00 for each $100.00 of the issue bought by investor.
 Par is the face amount of the investment on which interest is earned.
 Most investments require a minimum purchase amount.
-Secondary market securities are bought from or sold net to the investor without an additional commission, and are usually offered at a current market price indicating a discount or premium to par because interest rates have changed-whether up or down-since the security was first issued.
+Secondary market securities are sold net to the investor without any commissions, and are usually offered at a current market price indicating a discount or premium to par because interest rates have changed-whether up or down-since the security was first issued.

 All investments held in a securities account are subject to market risk-the risk that the current market rate for investment has declined since purchase.
 This will affect the current market price for the security (which could be lower than initially paid) and the price an investor can receive when the investment is sold.
 Most fixed income investors buy with the intent to hold their investments long-term or to maturity.
 However, there is the potential risk that the value may fall and that transaction cost may be incurred if the item is put up for sale.
 This risk could become a real loss if holdings are actually sold.